-If you’re one of the approximately 3-4 Billion people who have tuned into the world cup over the last month, chances are that work has taken a backseat to football on more than one occasion…
+If you were one of the approximately 3-4 billion people who tuned into the world cup last year, chances are that work took a backseat to football on more than one occasion…

 However, don’t start feeling guilty just yet.
 Beneath the excitement and panoply of the world cup lies a broad range of core mechanisms and mathematical formulae that are also highly relevant in the world of business.
 By understanding these mechanisms and formulae, you can gain a clearer picture of how best to focus and refine your innovation strategy to gain that all-important competitive advantage.

 We’re referring, of course, to ‘game theory’: The field of study that examines the strategic interaction between multiple participants in situations containing set rules and outcomes.
 To quote Luke McKinney Game theory is simply “the study of how to choose the best move and get the most ‘stuff’ when other players are trying to take it.”

 In this article, we’ll take a closer look at game theory and the role it plays in the world of business.
 We’ll also explore how the theory can amplify your innovation strategy by helping you change your game plan, analyze participant behaviour, and look beyond the stultifying rules impeding your competitors.

 Firstly, it’s important to understand what the “games” identified in game theory are.
 Essentially, a game can be any interaction between multiple participants in which each person’s payoff (winning, losing, or drawing) is influenced by the decisions made by other participants.